← All guides·Guide·6 min read

 How to Prepare

-Begin practising audio typing at least four weeks before your assessment.
+Begin practicing audio typing at least four weeks before your assessment — including our free audio typing practice test, which plays a simulated 999 call for you to log in real time.
 There are several practical methods:

 • Dictation software practice.
 Use free tools such as Google Docs voice typing to reverse the process — type along to a podcast or news broadcast, then check your accuracy against the transcript.